I’m a Mess…

 Like a genius, I locked my keys in my car.

 The throwing of our hands in the air and the looks on our faces must have made the situation pretty obvious, because a woman sitting in a nearby truck poked her head out of the door and asked if we were locked out.

 She and her husband own a mechanic shop right behind the gas station, and her husband offered to use a professional kit to get into my car.
 They were to their shop and back within a few minutes, and had my car unlocked not long after.

 We offered to somehow repay them, but they only asked that we pay it forward when we get the chance.

 Sean and I noted how just days before that incident, we had loaned the large car jack that we had JUST bought that was still in my trunk to a man and his boy who had blown a tire on the side of the winding road into Pike National Forest.

 We had been the ones that time who had asked to pay it forward.

 We find it uncanny that in all of these encounters we’ve had, the helping party provides exactly the kind of help that is needed and is in the exact right place at the exact right time.
 Perhaps I’m getting dramatically metaphysical, and I really shouldn’t be surprised by the camaraderie among people we encounter in this sort of lifestyle.

 The community of people we interact with that live like we live has been a most generous and surprisingly diverse group, and we are truly very grateful to be part of it.

 I meant to reel this in and wrap it all up quite a while ago, but I think I could ramble on and on about what we’re discovering in minimalism and mindfulness for much longer than needed.
-That’s a bit of an oxymoron, isn’t it?
+I really just love my oxymorons, don’t I?
 Too much minimalism.